FUNDING OPPORTUNITIES

 Topics: carbon sequestration and storage, climate mitigation, forest landowners, forest resilience

-The BIA Branch of Tribal Climate Resilience (TCR) provides financial support for federally-recognized Tribal Nations and authorized Tribal organizations through a competitive funding opportunity to build Tribal resilience capacity.
+The BIA Branch of Tribal Community Resilience (TCR) provides financial support for federally-recognized Tribal Nations and authorized Tribal organizations through a competitive funding opportunity to build Tribal resilience capacity.
 Funding categories cover a range of activities.
-Note that the 2023 Solicitation has closed.

 Visit: https://www.bia.gov/service/tcr-annual-awards-program